Emotionally Unavailable: What It Means & 15 Signs To Look For

 What does it mean to be emotionally unavailable?

-Licensed psychotherapist Pam Shaffer, MFT, adds that being emotionally unavailable often reflects a lack of emotional depth.
-"It doesn't mean that something is wrong with you, but it may mean that you are using your emotional bandwidth to cope with your own feelings or circumstances, so you don't have enough to necessarily tune into another person," she explains.
+Emotionally unavailable people can be evasive, flaky, or hard to read.
+According to licensed psychotherapist Pam Shaffer, MFT, this behavior reflects an inability or refusal to emotionally show up for a partner.
+"It doesn't mean that something is wrong with you," she adds, "but it may mean that you are using your emotional bandwidth to cope with your own feelings or circumstances, so you don't have enough to necessarily tune into another person."

 Signs of an emotionally unavailable partner